joelaspe/nics-firearm-background-checks/README.md

   - `\i migration.sql`
   - `\i seed.sql`
   - Test the seeding: `SELECT permit, month_year FROM checks WHERE state_id = 1;`
+- Test the deployment worked, navigate to the homepage provided by Render.

 # Questions / Feedback / Improvements